 Muscle activation has been shown to increase significantly with the decline vs flat bench press.
 So if you want to get the most bang for your exercise buck, tip the bench down.

 9. Mass, mass, mass

-When deciding between the incline bench press or flat bench press remember the inclined will activate your upper pecs better.
+When deciding between incline vs decline bench remember the inclined will activate your upper pecs better.
 If what you’re after is a classic Arnie-type upper body you’ll want to hit the incline bench hard and keep at it.